 Garden Visits 2018

-This is the first time that Reel Hall has been open for the Surrey Gardens Trust.
-We are delighted to have been allowed access to this tranquil and elegant Arts & Crafts garden nestled in the lush, wooded landscape of the Surrey Hills.
-The main part of the house dates back to the 16th century.
-The house was a farm for centuries.
-The garden was designed in the early 1930s by the Rooper family, who lived there throughout World War II.
+Huge thanks to the owners of Reel Hall for allowing us access to this tranquil and elegant Arts & Crafts garden nestled in the lush, wooded landscape of the Surrey Hills.
+Carolyn provided an informative talk about the history of the house, the main part of which dates to the 16th century.
+The house was a farm for centuries with the garden designed in the early 1930s by the Rooper family, who lived there throughout World War II.

 Our Events programme for 2017 consisted of a wide variety of educational and enjoyable activities.
 Events ranged from viewing the RHS Lindley Library’s impressive collection of horticultural books and objects to exploring the beautiful vistas of Albury Park during our John Evelyn Study Day.
 Highlights of the events can be found below: